 - What were the negative impacts of the California Missions?

-Teaching about the missions, we need to be sensitive to the stories of the indigenous people of California.
-Authentic resources spoken or written by descendants of the people affected by the missions can be immeasurably helpful.
+Teaching about the Spanish missions include the stories and perspectives of the indigenous people of California.
+Authentic resources from descendants of the people affected by the missions can be immeasurably helpful.
+These accounts might be spoken or written.

 There are many different ways of doing this report.
-One way to not do the report is just to hand out books about the missions and let the students write a summary.
+One way to avoid is simply handing out books about the missions and let the students write a summary.
+There’s so much valuable history and legacy stories to be shared and considered.
+These will make for rich conversations as you and your students uncover information during the research.

 Templates and Graphic Organizers Help With the Research and Writing

-I also wrote some simple informational text about each of the 21 missions in California, to make this whole process as easy as possible for you!
+To assist you, I wrote informational text passages about each of the 21 missions in California.
+I want to help make this whole process of researching and writing as easy as possible for you!
+These missions reading comprehension passages have one article per mission.
 You can see the product down below, along with a couple of videos about them.
 You don’t want to miss these great products!

 The Spanish Missions in California